 OP cooperative bank visits to schools

-In the Summer jobs paid for by OP campaign, OP cooperative banks funded summer jobs for more than 1,800 young people around Finland in 2020.
+In the Summer jobs paid for by OP campaign, OP cooperative banks fund summer jobs for more than 2,000 young people around Finland.
+The aim of the campaign is to help young people aged between 15 and 17 find their first summer job.

-In March 2021, OP will host the Financial Literacy week with particular emphasis on the personal finance skills of children and young people.
+In March, OP hosts the Financial Literacy week with particular emphasis on the personal finance skills of children and young people.
 During the week, OP cooperative banks throughout Finland teach day-to-day finances and practical money skills to young people.
 OP celebrates the theme week for financial literacy skills as part of the Global Money Week.
-During the week, representatives from OP cooperative banks meet up with schools, mainly remotely, to teach financial skills to young people in the OPxMoneyTalk sessions.
-In the spring of 2019, OP also launched a solution room called OPxBankVault, which teaches young people about the effects of a payment default.
+During the week, representatives from OP cooperative banks visit schools to teach financial skills to young people in the OPxMoneyTalk sessions.

 Financial literacy competition for ninth-graders together with the Association for Teachers of History and Social Studies in Finland